faigdavid/UTM-MVC-Project/Phase2/Process.md

 Review:

 Looking over the code everything seemed coherent as the communication process was smoothed out since the last meeting.
 The main things we discussed was how the code worked, but in general every class did what we agreed it should do in our previous sprint and everything worked smoothly together.
 There were some issues with using absolute paths vs relative paths, but it was not a major problem.
+Overall we completed all planned features on time, and did not experience any major roadblocks during this sprint.
+Our estimations gave us a large window during which we could test and get rid of bugs.

 User Stories: